AhmetZamanis/AhmetZamanis/README.md

 I am a data scientist, constantly working to improve my skills and learn new methods.
-I use R and Python for my work, mainly through RStudio.
+I use R and Python for my work, mainly through RStudio and Jupyter.

 I became interested in data science and machine learning during my MSc studies in International Management, at Bocconi University.
-After working for one year as a business analyst in niche consulting startups, I decided to focus on developing my skills as a data scientist.
+After working as a business analyst in niche consulting startups, I decided to focus on developing my skills as a data scientist.

-You can view my freelancer portfolio and hire me on [Upwork](https://www.upwork.com/freelancers/~01756762460f175190?s=1110580752008335360).
+You can view my freelancer portfolio and hire me on [Upwork](https://www.upwork.com/freelancers/~01756762460f175190?s=1110580759050571776).

 You can view a catalogue of my projects on [Github](https://github.com/AhmetZamanis/ProjectCatalog).